tomas/skull/README.md

 Copyright
 ---------

+A project by Tomás Pollak.
-Copyright (c) 2010 Tomás Pollak.
-See LICENSE for details.
+Copyright (c) 2010 Fork Ltd. See LICENSE for details.

 [1]: https://github.com/tomas/prey